 How to order SAP Cloud Peering Service

 You must first contact your cloud advisory architect from SAP to discuss requirements and check prerequisites as you prepare to design your interconnectivity framework.
-During this process you will discuss cloud peering options and to establish a HEC agreement which covers SAP Cloud Peering services.
+During this process you will discuss cloud peering options and establish an HEC agreement which covers SAP Cloud Peering services.
 To allow SAP HEC to start service configuration and open a SPC ticket the following information is required.
 This should be provided by the customer.

 |Customer||HEC customer name and CID|